 Because, even though a well-trained classification network can deliver high accuracy, it also has some limitations.

 Say you are inspecting the surface of lacquered boards, and the vision system detects a defect and classifies it as a scratch.
 Then that’s that.
 Often that may be enough, but some manufacturing companies might want to look at the severity of the scratch as well.
-Is the scratch so bad that the item must be scrapped or could it maybe be packed as 2nd grade?
+Is the scratch so bad that the item must be scrapped, or could it maybe be packed as 2nd grade?

 Adjusting the tolerance is particularly relevant for industries where the components used in production may vary in quality.
-The production of for example lacquered wood surfaces can vary slightly over time, depending on the season, wood quality, quality of the lacquer, etc.
+The production of, for example, lacquered wood surfaces can vary slightly over time, depending on the season, wood quality, quality of the lacquer, etc.

 In those cases, you could end up getting a disproportionate amount of scrap at times if you work with a fixed tolerance.